Mbilima Women’s Coffee Organic

 Bright and juicy, with yellow peach, grapefruit and brown sugar.
 Black tea and cocoa on the finish.

 Many of the women who contributed to this lot are also members of Rambagirakawa, a women’s alliance within Dukunde Kawa that was formed to advocate for support and resources for female coffee producers.
-Through collaboration with both Rambagirakawa and international buyers, Dukunde Kawa has assisted the women in processing and marketing their coffees as a separated ‘Women’s Coffee’ lot, which earns them an additional bonus payment on top of the quality premium all Dukunde Kawa members receive.
+Through collaboration with both Rambagirakawa and international buyers, Dukunde Kawa has assisted the women in processing and marketing their coffees as a separated ‘Women’s Coffee’ lot, which earns them an additional bonus payment on top of the quality premium all cooperative members receive.
+To distinguish their coffee and ensure it is processed separately, the women have organised to deliver cherry to the washing station on certain days of the week.
+While this lot was processed at Mbilima washing station, members of Rambagirakawa may also deliver to its sister washing stations, Ruli and Nkara, depending on where they live.

 ABOUT MBILIMA WASHING STATION

-Mbilima sits at a staggeringly high 2,020 metres above sea level, making it one of Rwanda’s highest washing stations.
+Mbilima was built in 2005 using the profits earned from Dukunde Kawa’s first washing station, Ruli.
+The site sits at a staggeringly high 2,070 metres above sea level, making it Dukunde Kawa’s highest washing station.
 By Rwandan standards, it is quite a small washing station, servicing a total of 874 growers (643 men, 231 women) in the area.
-It was built in 2005 with the profits earned from Dukunde Kawa’s first washing station, Ruli.
-Four permanent staff and 53 seasonal workers are employed by Mbilima – of whom 95% are women.
+Day-to-day operations at Mbilima are overseen by Jean Bosco Habimana, who began working at the site when it was being constructed in 2004 and has been the washing station’s manager since 2012, while QC is headed by Agnes Mushimiyimana.
+Alongside Jean Bosco and Agnes, Mbilima employs two other permanent staff and 53 seasonal workers during the harvest – of whom 95% are women.

-Day-to-day operations at Mbilima are overseen by Jean Bosco Habimana, who has been the washing station’s manager since 2014, while QC is headed by Agnes Mushimiyimana.
-The washing station is 100% organic, Rainforest Alliance certified, UTZ certified, and Fair Trade certified.
+Mbilima washing station is 100% organic, Rainforest Alliance certified, UTZ certified, and Fair Trade certified.
 Jean Bosco explained that becoming certified was extremely useful in formalising and documenting a lot of things that the cooperative was already doing.
 “It helped us to better the lives of our producers and quality of our coffee.
 It’ was a lot of work to get the certifications,” he explained, “but it also made us realise how many positive things we were already doing.
 The certifications reinforce this.”
 Because all lots processed at Mbilima are organic, they are dry milled and stored separately.

 While the site received organic certification in 2018, the lengthy process began in 2015.
 Dukunde Kawa wanted to operate one of their washing stations using organic practices and, after consulting with local farmers, they decided on Mbilima.
 The transition required a lot of work and created challenges for farmers, who initially experienced decreased yields after they stopped using synthetic fertilisers.
 After a couple of years, however, they began to realise that while volumes stayed the same, their trees were significantly healthier after the harvest (whereas under synthetic fertilisation, they would wither and “dry up” after cherry was picked) — leading to greater stability in the crop produced.